codestun/event-explorer/README.md

 ## The 5 Ws
 1. **Who**: The Event Explorer is designed for users ranging from individuals to professionals and potential employers.
 2. **What**: It's a progressive web app with offline capabilities and a serverless backend developed using TDD.
-3. **When**: Users can access the app anytime to view upcoming events for a specific city, and your code is readily available on GitHub.
+3. **When**: Users can access the app anytime to view upcoming events for a specific city, and the code is readily available on GitHub.
 4. **Where**: The server is a serverless function hosted by a cloud provider (e.g., AWS), and the app is accessible online and offline, optimized for various devices.
 5. **Why**: Serverless is the future of cloud infrastructure, PWAs offer superior user experience, TDD ensures code quality, and data visualization enhances your skills as a web developer.

+## Serverless Function Integration
+The Event Explorer app utilizes serverless functions to manage authentication, data retrieval, and user interactions seamlessly.
+Powered by AWS Lambda, the app provides efficient OAuth2 authentication with the Google Calendar API and secure event data fetching.
+These functions also process event data for categorization and visualization.
+They assist in offline data caching, user preference storage, and real-time alerting, ensuring an enhanced user experience.
+Adopting a serverless approach guarantees scalability, reduced costs, and consistent app performance.

 ## Project Requirements